Jonas (TV series): Viewer reception

 Viewership for the series second episode the following week fell sharply to nearly half its premiere audience—2.2 million total U.S. viewers and beyond cable's Top 100, which E!: Entertainment Television notes "in the grand scheme of things, is still a very good showing - unless you're trying to live up to the media's expectations for a world famous act."
 E! credits the decline to the premiere of Nickelodeon's hour-long iCarly special, "iDate a Bad Boy", which earned 6.5 million viewers.
 Ratings improved over the following episodes, and the New York Times reported, "If "Jonas" can dent ratings for iCarly [...] the brothers’ sitcom will be considered a big success internally.
 However, just weeks after its premiere Disney Channel moved Jonas and Wizards of Waverly Place to Sunday and Friday evenings, respectively, and began airing movies in its old timeslot.
 In its Sunday timeslot, Jonas has been doing well in key kids demographics and averaging 3.4 million viewers.

 However, the move to Sundays and Fridays and declining ratings, along with the change in setting and ill-fated strategies in promoting the show would result in Disney's decision to pull the plug on "Jonas L.A."
-On November 8, 2010, it announced that the show will not return for a third season.
+On November 8, 2010, it announced that the show would not return for a third season.
 In a statement from a Disney Channel spokesperson: "We've been fortunate to work with the enormously talented Jonas Brothers on several projects, including the Emmy-nominated series JONAS L.A.," adding that "We look forward to working with them on new projects in the future."